irods/irods/docs/manual/federation.md

 Primary reasons for using Zone Federation include:

 1. Local control.
 Some iRODS sites want to share resources and collections, yet maintain more local control over those resources, data objects, and collections.
 Rather than a single iRODS Zone managed by one administrator, they may need two (or more) cooperating iRODS systems managed locally, primarily for security and/or authorization reasons.
-1. iCAT WAN performance.
+2. iCAT WAN performance.
 In world-wide networks, the network latency may cause significant iRODS performance degradation.
 For example, in the United States, the latency between the east coast and the west coast is often 1-2 seconds for a simple query.
 Many iRODS operations require multiple interations with the iCAT database, which compounds any delays.

 ## Setup

 To federate Zone A and Zone B, administrators in each zone must:

-1. Share and properly define their `zone_key` values [Between Two Zones](#between-two-zones)
+1. Coordinate and share their `icat_host`, `zone_name`, `zone_key`, and `negotiation_key` information
-2. Define remote zones in their respective iCAT, and
+2. Define the remote zone in their respective iCAT, and
-3. Define remote users in their respective iCAT before any access permissions can be granted.
+3. Define any remote users in their respective iCAT before any access permissions can be granted.

 In Zone A, add Zone B and define a remote user: